 - Your good pose (in profile, at an angle or straight to the camera, slight turn towards camera)

 Do not be nervous; hire a wedding photographer you can trust.
-Trust us; you will be having fun by the end of it.
+Trust us; you will be having fun by the end of it and creating everlasting memories by a click of the camera.

 2. Standing tall